emmaxcojil/AI-and-Data-Science-Projects/README.md

 SUPERVISED LEARNING PROJECT: A Supervised Learning Model for Detecting Breast Cancer with 92% accuracy

 BREAST CANCER PROJECT: A Machine Learning Project where several models were built and measured one against another on several parameters like performance with/without outliers, effects of multicollinear features on performance, performance with optimal features, Accuracy, ROC-AUC, Classification Report, Confusion Matrix Performance etc

+STREAMLIT HEALTH CARE MACHINE LEARNING DASHBORD: A User friendly Dashboard that helps you visualize and manipulate all the stages carried out to build a machine learning project in the healthcare domain.
+The dashboard also offers the opportunity to make predictions from a user friendly interface